Agricultural Literacy Curriculum Matrix

 After conducting these activities, review and summarize the following key concepts:

-- Agriculture provides our most basic necessities including food, fiber, energy and shelter.
+- Agriculture provides our most basic necessities including food, fiber, and shelter.

-- In addition to being a farmer, there are many other careers in agriculture that include transportation, shipping, processing, sales, and much more.
+- In addition to farmers, there are many other careers in agriculture that include transportation, shipping, processing, sales, and much more.

-Contact someone involved in each of the roles in your community.
-Allow students to write to a community member with the same role to which they were assigned.
+Contact members of your community who are involved in each of the roles mentioned in the lesson—farmer or rancher, truck driver, packager, grocer or chef, and consumer.
+Allow students to write a letter to a community member with the same role to which they were assigned.
 Students may write individually or as groups.
+Guide the students to ask the community members questions about their role in getting food and other everyday items from farms to consumers.

 Invite members of the community involved in ag-related occupations to speak to your class.
 Consider taking your class on a field trip to their places of business.